April 8, 2026

 2. Encourage muting for low-priority channels.
 Muting is not disengagement.
 It’s how people stay sane while still participating where it matters.

 3. Set expectations on response time by channel type.
-A support or incident channel behaves differently than #general.
+A support or incident channel behaves differently from #general.
 If every channel feels urgent, none of them are.

 6. Make Information Easy to Find (So Work Isn’t Repeated)